Resource Specifications for Resource-Manipulating Programs: Motivation

-Specifications for the \texttt{Bank} API play two main roles: defining what it means for the \emph{implementation} of these functions to be correct (\eg{} \texttt{withdraw} must correctly update the right balance), and defining what \emph{client code} should consider when using this API.
+Specifications for the \texttt{Bank} API{interface} play two main roles: defining what it means for the{an} \emph{implementation} of these functions to be correct (\eg{} \zg{an implementation of} \texttt{withdraw} must correctly update the right{correct} balance \zg{internally}), and defining what \emph{client code} should consider when using this API{interface}.
 For example, withdrawing more than the current balance should be forbidden, while to specify (and modularly verify) a client function such as \code{transfer} below relies on having suitable specifications for \texttt{withdraw} and \texttt{deposit}: